Bylaws of the Division on Solar Physics, American Astronomical Society

 - Meetings of the Division other than the regular meeting may be scheduled by the Committee.
 Special conferences or symposia, when designated as being wholly or jointly sponsored by the Division, shall have the status of meetings.

-- The dates and places of all meetings of the Division shall be chosen in consultation with the Council of the Society, or with an officer designated by the Council.
+- The dates and places of all meetings of the Division shall be chosen in consultation with the Board of Trustees of the Society, or with an officer designated by the Board of Trustees.

 - All meetings of the Division shall be open to all members of the American Astronomical Society and to such other categories of participants and individuals as invited by the Committee.